zhangle408/Deep-adaptive-hiding-network/README.md

 1. Prepare the ImageNet datasets and visualization dataset.

-2. Change the data path on lines 210-214 of train_dah.sh
+2. Change the data path on lines 210-214 of train_dah.py.

    (Images for training exist in traindir and valdir, and images for visualization exist in coverdir and secretdir ).